dinasv/CSBFinder/README.md

 3. **Importing gene orthology group information**:
 Load it by choosing `File->Import->Orthology Information file`.
 This information will be displayed on the lower right panel.

+4. **Importing taxonomic information**:
+ Load it by choosing `File->Import->Taxonomy File`.
+This information will be displayed in the `Taxa View` tab in the upper panel

 ### <a name='cmd'>Running CSBFinder-S via Command Line </a>